Da Zhidu Lun: Content

 The text is primarily Mahayana and explains basic Mahayana doctrines such as Prajñāpāramitā, and the other bodhisattva paramitas, but also includes much Sarvastivada Abhidharma, Jataka and early Buddhist content.
 As noted by Lamotte, "the Treatise cites, at length or in extracts, about a hundred sūtras of the Lesser Vehicle; the majority are borrowed from the Āgama collections".
 It also cites various Mahayana sutras, such as the Lotus Sutra and the Vimalakirti Sutra, the Dasabhumika Sutra, Gandavyuha Sutra, as well as various Jataka stories and Avadana literature.
 According to Akira Hirawaka, "The arguments of the Ta-chih-tu lun, are primarily directed against the Vaibhasikas of the Sarvastivadin School."

-The DZDL contains 90 chapters (p'in) in 100 rolls (kiuan).
+The DZDL contains 90 chapters (pǐn) in 100 rolls (juàn).
 It comprises two series of chapters, according to Lamotte the first series of 52 chapters (Taisho.
 1509, p.
 57c-314b) "appears to be an integral version of the Indian original" while the second series of 89 chapters (Taisho.
 1509, p.
 314b-756c) seems to be an abridgement.

 The content of the first series, which has been translated by Etienne Lamotte (Fr.) and Karma Migme Chodron (Eng.) is as follows: